Projective Techniques Examples in Qualitative

 • What else? – keep asking until they list out all the brands/products

-• If the brand you want to compare was not mentioned, as smooth as a criminal, try to insert it but don’t be too obvious.
-Say something along the line what about brand Y? and brand ________ (the brand that you want to be in the comparison)?
+• If the brand you want to compare was not mentioned, as smooth as a criminal, try to insert it, but don’t be too obvious.
+Say something along the lines What about brand Y? and brand ________ (the brand that you want to be in the comparison)?
 And brand Z? – give a few other brands as a smokescreen.

 • Now I would like to do one exercise.
-Remember, when we were in high school, the teacher would put us in different classrooms because of a certain trait.
-It can be based on the subject that we studied, or it can be based on our academic performance, for example.
+Remember, in high school, the teacher would put us in different classrooms because of a particular trait.
+It can be based on the subject that we studied, or it can be based on our academic performance.

 Brand Segmentation Example using music streaming provider

-1. Spontaneous grouping – this works well when you want to get a basic understanding of how the participants segment the market / see your products/brand
+1. Spontaneous grouping works well when you want to understand how the participants segment the market / see your products/brand.

-2. Prompted grouping – if you have certain dimensions that you want to test and would like to see a certain brand relates to other brands
+2. Prompted grouping – if you have certain dimensions that you want to test and would like to see a specific brand relate to other brands

 The initial output can be something like;